bhanukiran-1511/GITHUB-DEMO/README.md

 # GITHUB-DEMO
-This is a demo for github repo
+This is a demo for github repo.